-The North Pacific Fishery Management Council (Council) is very concerned about the recent Federal Communications Commission (FCC) Enforcement Advisory (Enforcement Advisory No. 2018-04) issued on November 28, 2018 regarding FCC rules that prohibit the use of Automatic Identifications Systems (AIS) to identify and track fishing gear.
-The Council develops management plans and regulations for the groundfish, crab, salmon, and scallop fisheries in the Exclusive Economic Zone off Alaska, as mandated by the Magnuson Stevens Fishery Conservation and Management Act.
+The North Pacific Fishery Management Council (Council) met April 5 through April 17, 2021.
+During the meeting, stakeholder testimony and the Council's deliberations highlighted the importance of the use of Automatic Identification Systems (AIS) in the fisheries the Council manages.
+The Council once again requests the Federal Communications Commission (FCC) reconsider the use of AIS to identify and track fishing gear.
+The Council develops management plans and regulations for the groundfish, crab, salmon, and scallop fisheries in the Exclusive Economic Zone off Alaska, as mandated by the Magnuson-Stevens Fishery Conservation and Management Act.
 The fisheries off Alaska provide a sustainable harvest that accounts for over half of the Nation's total seafood production.
 The Council considers the use of AIS to mark fishing gear as important technology to enhance our ability to maintain sustainable and profitable fisheries.